25benjaminli/latex-matrix-converter/README.md

 # LaTeX Matrix Converter

-A VSCode extension that converts plain text matrices to matrix format (because it's really annoying otherwise!).
+A VSCode extension that converts plain text matrices to matrix format.
+It's really annoying to typeset otherwise, and I'm not aware of any other extension that offers support for this.
 Automatically detects newlines/spaces and adds corresponding ampersands and slashes.
-Just type the matrix out in plain text and use the command to format everything!
+It also supports automatic fraction formatting - just type the matrix out in plain text and use the command to format everything!

 ## Usage